dinalamdany/slang/manual.md

 The return keyword accepts an expression, function call, or nothing, and exists out of the smallest containing function or calling block.

 ## Pass by Value and Pass by Reference
 Slang passes arguments by value.
 The argument sent to a function is in fact a copy of the original argument sent to the function.
 In this way the function can not modify the argument originally sent to it.
-The only exceptions to this are arrays, objects, and functions, which are passed by reference.
+The only exceptions to this are arrays, and functions, which are passed by reference.

 ## Overloading